LESFMIP-sprint/sprint-info/docs/sprint.md

 Overview of the week (Jenny)

-14:30-15:00:  coding best practices (TBD)
+13:30-15:00:  Looking for Contibutions

+Ensemble Member Selection for  NAAC (Jo)

+Storylines (Hazel and Wilson)

-16:30-17:00:  highlights of the day (chair: TBD)
+16:30-17:00:  highlights of the day (chair: David)

 ## Tuesday:

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: Scott)

+11:00-12:00:  Tips from the Research Software Engineers

+Coding best practices (TBD)

-11:00-11:30:  Dask example script tutorial (Esther)
+Dask example script tutorial (Esther)

 16:30-17:00:  highlights of the day (chair: Reinhard)